The current Social Fund provides:

 - £25 per week flat rate payment

-Pensioner, Disabled, or a have a baby
+You must be a pensioner, disabled, or a have a baby and either

-- receive income support, income based JSA, income based ESA or Universal Credit and
+- receive income support, income based JSA, income based ESA or Universal Credit

 - are a pensioner with Pension Credits, or get a disability premium, or have a child under five years or

 - receive child tax credits with disability element for a child.

 - Paid automatically to those who received it the previous year